C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 When historians seek to understand not just what code *says* but what it *does*, they depend on reconstructed environments: emulators, virtual machines, or restored hardware.
 This dependency means that our access to the *functional* dimension of historical code is always mediated by preservation decisions and technical interventions—sometimes in ways that are not immediately visible.

-**Multiple Temporalities:** A single code artifact may contain traces of multiple moments: the original creation, subsequent modifications, the moment of archival deposit, later preservation interventions.
-These temporalities coexist within what appears to be a single document.
-Historians must ask not just "when was this created?" but "which version of this are we examining, and how did it reach this state?"
-For contemporary code preserved in version control systems, these questions may have ready answers: commit histories record who changed what, when, and sometimes why.
-The artifact documents its own temporal layers.

-**Archival Gaps and Lost Context:** But for historical code, the situation is often reversed.
-Computer programs have only recently become objects of systematic archival attention, and their preservation remains fragile ([Ernst 2013](https://www.upress.umn.edu/book-division/books/digital-memory-and-the-archive)).
-Much early software was never systematically preserved; what survives often does so accidentally, incompletely, or through unofficial channels—sometimes even through software piracy, which functions as an unofficial archive for otherwise abandoned code.
-This is a reminder that code sometimes reaches us through paths its creators never intended.

-Historical code also frequently arrives stripped of its original documentary context.
-The technical manuals, design documents, internal memoranda, and institutional knowledge that once surrounded a program may be lost, leaving the code as an orphaned artifact.
-Where modern version control systems embed provenance within the object itself, older code often preserves no trace of authorship, revision history, or purpose.
-Establishing such context requires external investigation—archival research, oral histories, contemporary publications—much like traditional historical detective work.

-**Reborn Digital Heritage:** A further complication arises when historical code undergoes digital rebirth—a phenomenon Niels Brügger has termed "reborn digital" to describe materials transformed through archival processes ([Brügger 2018](https://doi.org/10.7551/mitpress/10726.001.0001)).
-Code originally preserved on paper printouts, punched cards, or obsolete magnetic media is sometimes transcribed into modern repositories like GitHub, making it accessible to new audiences.
-This process transforms the artifact: what was once a static paper document becomes a navigable, searchable, and potentially modifiable digital object.
-Such transcription is an act of interpretation, introducing new temporal layers—the moment of transcription, the decisions of the transcriber—onto an artifact that may already have passed through multiple states.
-In digital storage, objects exist in constant movement, and the notion of an original state becomes difficult to maintain ([Ernst 2013](https://www.upress.umn.edu/book-division/books/digital-memory-and-the-archive)).
-For historians, this means attending carefully to the archival history of the code we examine, recognizing that what we see may be several removes from what the original programmers produced.

 #### Approaching Code: Key Analytical Questions

 When approaching any code artifact, the following questions can guide your analysis.
 These are not sequential steps but concurrent concerns—a single element of code may illuminate several at once.
 This is not an exhaustive methodology but a starting point; the field of digital source criticism remains open, and specific sources may raise questions not anticipated here.